The-Software-Guild/Workshop-Linux/README.md

 - Stop httpd, then look at ports again
 `sudo systemctl stop httpd`
 `netstat -lpn`
-- If a server is running slow, you can use the `top` command to check its
+- If a server is running slow, you can use the `top` command to view the most computationally expensive processes

+18. Network traffic
+- If httpd is off, start it with ``sudo systemctl start httpd` `
-- You can also monitor network traffic.
-Lots of tools exists for network traffic, however, [RedHat recommends](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-networking-monitoring_and_diagnosing_performance_problems) `ss`.
+- Lots of tools exists for network traffic, however, [RedHat recommends](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-networking-monitoring_and_diagnosing_performance_problems) `ss`.
+One nice feature of netstat is the `-c` continious option
 `sudo netstat -ntcp`
 `watch ss -mip`
 - Note: ss does not have the continous option like netstat, watch is useful but does not output to a file.
 The commands below display to standard output, and save to a file.
 `echo "" > network.out; while true; do sleep 2; ss -mip >> network.out; tail -n5 network.out; done`
 - What does the script above do with network.out?

-18. Finding log files through strace and file descriptors
+19. Finding log files through strace and file descriptors
 - Sometimes logs are written to file descriptors, like standard output (1) or standard error (2)
 - When a process makes a system call to open a file, it recieves a file descriptor that persist until the file is closed
 - The httpd web server maintains an open connection to the access_log file.
 We will use `xargs` and `strace` to find the file!